 Riomaggiore is ideal for a romantic getaway with its small town feel.
 At night, once the day tour groups leave, the village is so peaceful, especially around the harbour - making it the perfect place to stay and enjoy a bottle of Italian wine.
 It's excellent for fine dining and good food options.

 I may be biased because we stayed there, but I loved Riomaggiore - it was my favorite village of the five and we stayed there with our friends who were visiting from LA.
-We rented an apartment with two rooms facing the sea, which really couldn't have been better.
+We rented a sea facing apartment with two rooms, which really couldn't have been better.
 The location was perfect and the view of the harbor and vast sea from our window was simply breathtaking.
 We got bottles of wine from the wine shop nearby, and watched the sunset on a bench outside our front door until the moonlight illuminated the sky.
 The sound of the waves do get loud through the night, so ear plugs were provided by the apartment we stayed in.

 North from Riomaggiore is the picturesque and idyllic village of Manarola, a short 2 minutes ride away by train, or 20 minutes by hiking path.
 Manarola huddles on a rocky spur, with tall pastel painted houses trickling down to a small harbor and piazza at the foot.
 It is home to the iconic Cinque Terre viewpoint and therefore very popular with photographers who claim their spot hours in advance for sunset and blue hour.